-Bench saves your business time and delivers accurate monthly financials at an affordable price.
+We save your business time and deliver accurate monthly financials.
 With Bench, communication is unlimited.
 Your dedicated bookkeeping team will get to know your business closely and answer all your questions within one business day.

-We work with small to medium size businesses from a wide range of industries that are comfortable with the modified cash basis approach.
-We do your monthly bookkeeping by using our proprietary software, and prepare your financial statements are available at any time in your account.
+We work with small to medium size businesses from a wide range of industries that use cash basis accounting.
+We do your monthly bookkeeping by using our proprietary software, and all your financial statements are available at any time in your account.

 At the year end, we compile all your financials into a Year End Financial Package which can be used for tax planning and filing.
-Once it’s time to file your taxes, you can use either Bench Tax or we can coordinate with your CPA.
+Once it’s time to file your taxes, you can use either Bench’s tax services or we can coordinate with your CPA.
 We’ll send you everything they need to get you filed with minimal lift on your end.